 All the family’s basic needs are met.
 They receive staple foods like pasta, teff (a local grain and super-food), cooking oil, and rice, as well as fresh vegetables and other nutritious foods.
 They are given hygiene supplies including soap, toothbrushes, toothpaste, and feminine hygiene products for the women of the family so they can attend school or work.
 They also receive clothing, and any other basics they lack.

 Each family is assigned a social worker, who becomes an advocate for the family.
-They re-evaluate the family’s needs during their regular visits, and inform the Ethiopian management team of any changes that should be made to the allocation of their sponsorship money.
+They re-evaluate the family’s needs during their regular visits and inform the Ethiopian management team of any changes that should be made to the allocation of their sponsorship money.
 The social workers also tell the family the gospel, and provide spiritual support as well as connect them to local churches.
 Counseling services are offered to each family, and if there are members who have special needs they are connected with local services to meet them.
-Every month activity days are planned for the children, where they do crafts, go on small field trips, and play games together with the staff, churches, and social workers.